ReclaimTheWild/priv_wiki/items/expand_armory_bombs.md

 ### New Status Effect: Deafened

 While Deafened, you cannot hear.
 You automatically fail any Trait Rolls that rely upon hearing, and cannot hear anything that anyone is saying.
-In addition, abilities that require hearing (such as an [acheman]({{ "/races/acheman" | absolute_url }})’s echolocation) no longer work.
+In addition, abilities that require hearing (such as an [Acheman]({{ "/races/acheman" | absolute_url }})’s echolocation) no longer work.

 ### New Status Effect: Earthbound